cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

   (=> immutability of the value's type).

-There are some performance considerations here, which we'll shortly tackle in the conclusion of this article, but generally everything is fine here.
+There are some performance considerations here, which we'll shortly tackle in the conclusion of this article, but generally everything is fine.

 If that would be all there is to it, things would be great an live would be easy.

 ## Mutable Data

-Things could be wonderful, if there were no mutable data.
-So in the following let's see how that goes and would approaches could be attempted and why the ultimately fail.
+Things could be wonderful, if there were no mutable data/types.
+But there are.

+So in the following let's see how that goes and would approaches could be attempted and why they ultimately fail.

-For all of the following we use the following type:
+For all of the following we use this type:

 ```
 public class MutableData